-1.9 Dog Owner Responsibility
+6.6 Dog Owner Responsibility

-Clare County Council teamed up with the creators of internet animation series Sminky Animation to launch а new initiative environmental which aims to change dog behaviour owner in relation to dog litter.
+Clare County Council teamed up with the creators of internet animation series Sminky Animation to launch a new environmental initiative which aims to change dog owner behaviour in relation to dog litter.
 This animation went viral on social media with over 61,000 views on Clare County council Facebook page.
 This animation is also used to promote dog owner responsibility at the Cinema and audio of this animation is used on local radio to great success.

-Green Dog Walkers a new scheme introduced by Clare County Council in July 2016 which encourages dog owners to clean up after their animals and raises awareness of the potential negative impact of dog waste on the environment and public health.
+Green Dog Walkers a new scheme introduced

+by Clare County Council in July 2016 which encourages dog owners to clean up after their animals and raises awareness of the potential negative impact of dog waste on the environment and public health.

 Dog walkers take a pledge by signing the Green Dog Walkers form (available on www.clarecoco.ie) and returning it to Environment Section, Clare County Council, New Road, Ennis, Co.
 Clare after which they receive a Green Dog Walker pack in the post.
 The Council is also providing bags to dog walkers via 'Mutt Mitt' dispensers in popular public areas.

 Clare County Council encourages community groups to support and promote the Green Dog Walker scheme within their own community.
 Clare County Council participates and supports awareness raising at problem locations.
 School visits are also an integral part of raising awareness within communities.
-To support the Green Dog Walker scheme a countywide enforcement campaign will take place where problem areas in relation to dog fouling will be targeted by Clare County Council's Waste Enforcement Unit.
-The public are advised that Community Wardens will be on the ground and will be asking people to demonstrate how they clean up after their dog.